-Pursuant to Regulation (EC) no. 1606/2002 of the European Parliament and of the Council, of 19 July 2002, in its transposition into Portuguese legislation through Law no. 35/2005, of 17 February and of Notification no. 1/2005, of the Bank of Portugal, the consolidated financial statements of the Banco de Investimento Global, S.A. ("BiG" or "Group") are prepared in accordance with the International Financial Reporting Standards ("IFRS"), as adopted in the European Union.
+Pursuant to Regulation (EC) no. 1606/2002 of the European Parliament and of the Council, of 19 July 2002, in its transposition into Portuguese legislation through Law no. 35/2005, of 17 February and of Notification no. 1/2005, of the Bank of Portugal, the consolidated financial statements of Banco de Investimento Global, S.A. ("BiG" or "Group") are prepared in accordance with the International Financial Reporting Standards ("IFRS"), as adopted in the European Union.

-The IFRS include the accounting standards issued by the International Accounting Standards Board (IASB) and the interpretations issued by the International Financial Reporting Interpretation Committee (IFRIC), and by the respective preceding bodies.
+The IFRS include the accounting standards issued by the International Accounting Standards Board (IASB) and the interpretations issued by the International Financial Reporting Interpretation Committee (IFRIC) and by the respective preceding bodies.

-The consolidated financial statements presented here relate to the year ended 31 December 2012 and were prepared in accordance with the IFRS, as adopted in the European Union up to 31 December 2012.
-The accounting policies used by the Group in the preparation of the financial statements reported on 31 December 2012 are consistent with those used with reference to 31 December 2011.
-The main standards and interpretations adopted in 2011 are mentioned in note 39.1.
-However, as described in note 39, the Group recently adopted are mentioned in note 39.
-However, as described in note 39, the Group adopted in the preparation of the financial statements referring to 31 December 2012, the accounting standards issued by the IASB and the interpretations of the IFRIC the application of which is mandatory as of 1 January 2012.
+The consolidated financial statements presented here relate to the year ended 31 December 2013 and were prepared in accordance with the IFRS, as adopted in the European Union up to 31 December 2013.
+The accounting policies used by the Group in the preparation of the financial statements reported on 31 December 2013 are consistent with those used with reference to 31 December 2012.
+However, as described in note 40, the Group adopted in the preparation of the financial statements referring to 31 December 2013, the accounting standards issued by the IASB and the interpretations of the IFRIC the application of which is mandatory as of 1 January 2013.
 The accounting policies used by the Group in the preparation of the financial statements, described in this note, were adopted accordingly.
-The adoption of these new standards and interpretations in 2012 had no material effect on the Group's accounts.
+The adoption of these new standards and interpretations in 2013 had the effect presented in the restatement of the Financial Statements (note 13).
+The main standards and interpretations recently issued and not yet adopted by the Group are also referred to Note 40.

 The consolidated financial statements are stated in Euros.
-These were prepared in accordance with the historical cost principle, with the exception of assets and liabilities recorded at fair value, specifically derivative financial instruments, financial assets held for trading and financial assets available for sale and hedged assets and liabilities, in their component that is being hedged.
+These were prepared in accordance with the historical cost principle, with the exception of assets and liabilities recorded at fair value, specifically derivative financial instruments, financial assets and liabilities held for trading and financial assets available for sale and hedged assets and liabilities, in their component that is being hedged.

-The preparation of financial statements in accordance with the IFRS requires the Group to make judgements and estimates and uses assumptions which affect the application of accounting policies and amounts of revenues, costs, assets and liabilities.
+The preparation of financial statements in accordance with the IFRS requires the Group to make judgements, estimates and uses assumptions which affect the application of accounting policies and amounts of revenues, costs, assets and liabilities.
 Alterations in these assumptions or differences between these and the actual situation can have an impact on the actual estimates and judgements.
-The areas which involve a greater degree of judgement or complexity, or where significant assumptions and estimates are used in the preparation of the financial statements are analysed in Note 3.
+The areas which involve a greater degree of judgement or complexity, or where significant assumptions and estimates are used in the preparation of the Consolidated Financial Statements are analysed in Note 3.

-These consolidated financial statements were approved in a meeting of the Board of Directors on 11 March 2013.
+These consolidated financial statements were approved in a meeting of the Board of Directors on 12 March 2014.